 Keep electricity use to a minimum between 8am and 10am and between 4pm and 6pm.

 The risk of power outages is smaller when the use of electricity is avoided during these national consumption peaks on weekdays.

-After these go and conquer winning-level energy saving tips.
+After these go and conquer winning-level energy saving tips (level 3).